Updated 21/04/21 with new studies and charts

 Halo effect/ Horn effect

 Our judgment on one particular aspect of something can unduly influence how we perceive other aspects.
 In terms of interview bias - a candidate can give a good answer to a question, which then affects how we judge everything else they say.
 The horn effect is like the halo effect, except in reverse.
-If a negative first impression can taint everything else a person says.
+If our first impression of a person is negative, this can then taint everything else a person says or does afterwards.

 Any time we make decisions in a group, we’re open to groupthink, which can come in many forms: